Itelina/dsp/statistics/2-4-cohens_d.md

 [Think Stats Chapter 2 Exercise 4](http://greenteapress.com/thinkstats2/html/thinkstats2003.html#toc24) (Cohen's d)

-First babies tend to be slightly lighter than other babies.
-The average weight of firstborn babies seen from this dataset is at 7.2 lbs while the average weight of other babies are 7.32.
+>First babies tend to be slightly lighter than other babies.
+The average weight of firstborn babies seen from this dataset is at 7.20 lbs while the average weight of other babies are 7.32.
 The Cohen d value for the difference is -0.0886.
 This is slightly more significant compared to the difference in pregnancy length, for which the Cohen d value is 0.02887.

-Codes attached below:
+>Codes attached below:

 ```
 import math